Revealed and Concealed Repression: Theory and Measurement: Introduction

-The public does not take the desirability of change, the legitimacy or illegitimacy of state coercion, or the organizational capacity of the opposition as given.
-Instead, the public makes inferences about these features.
-Revealed repression---or its absence---provides the public with information about two key aspects: (1) whether there are organized activists and a mobilization is underway, and (2) the beneficial or harmful nature of the activists’ demands.
+The public does not take the desirability of change, the organizational capacity of the opposition, or the legitimacy of state coercion as given.\footnote{As in \textcite{shadmehr_international_2022}, the public is uncertain whether the activists' success will benefit or harm them, reflecting the uncertainties involved in major policy changes.
+The public expects the state to use coercion to protect it when necessary \autocite{almond1956comparative, mansbridge2012importance, mansbridge2014what, opp1990repression}, and therefore does not universally view coercion as illegitimate.
+Moreover, public opinion about activists, protesters, opposition groups, and the state itself shifts in response to observed interactions between them \autocite{ chen2025scar,hager_does_2022, chenoweth2011why, chenoweth2023violence, wasow_agenda_2020, tertytchnaya_this_2023}.
+As captured in the phrase ``the revolution devours its children,'' regime changes can produce outcomes far worse than anticipated \autocite{shadmehr_collective_2011}.} Instead, the public makes inferences about these features.
+Revealed repression---or its absence---provides the public with information about two key aspects: (1) whether there are organized activists and a mobilization is underway, and (2) the beneficial or harmful nature of the activists’ demands and their success.
 In making its decision, the regime weighs the costs of concession, concealment, and the potential spread of mobilization from activists to the general public.
-The public, in turn, weighs the downside risk of protest if the activists’ demands would worsen the status quo, the upside if their demands would improve it, the likelihood of success, and the direct costs of protesting.
+The public, in turn, weighs the downside risk of protest if the activists’ success would worsen the status quo, the upside if their success would improve it, the likelihood of success, and the direct costs of protesting.
+Our model has two novel ingredients: the state's decision to conceal repression, and the public's inference about the presence of organized activists; because the government may conceal repression, the public remains uncertain about whether activists have organized unless it observes repression or concession.